brettschneider/ooze/README.md

 If the item being added to the graph is a class or function, the name provided is optional.
-In this case, if a name is not given to `ooze.provide`, it will default to using the class or functions name.
-This time, in the example below, ooze will determine the name to be `load_files`.
+In this case, if a name is not given to `ooze.provide`, it will default to using the class or function's name.
+This time, in the example below, Ooze will determine the name to be `load_files`.

-    @ooze.provide                  # no name given, ooze assumes 'load_files'
+    @ooze.provide                  # no name given, Ooze assumes 'load_files'
     def load_files(http_client):
         pass